-Graceful is a word not always used when describing the larger fells to the south and west of the Lake District but the fells of Great Carrs and and Wetherlam can be seen as thus.
-Wet Side Edge and Wetherlam Edge form a beautiful horseshoe which drew my eye when passing through Little Langdale a few years ago.
-I came back and tackled Great Carrs first – the ascent is more gradual and easier on the legs as it curves round south to approach the summit.
+Graceful is a word not always used when describing the larger fells to the south of the Lake District.
+Rugged yes, graceful less so.
+However the ridges from Swirl How and Wetherlam above Little Langdale are.
+Wet Side Edge and The Edge form a beautiful horseshoe from the valley below.
+Of the two I prefer tackling Wet Side Edge on Great Carrs/Swirl How first.
+The ascent is more gradual and easier on the legs as it curves round south to approach the summit.

-The summit is nothing special, with the exception of the remains of a Halifax which came down at night in October 1944 killing 8 (7 Canadians), as it is overlooked by nearby Swirl How but there are some spectacular cliffs a few yards to the west so beware!
 Wetherlam, which is reached by a steep descent from Swirl How, is one of my favourite Lakeland mountains.
-The land is potholed with old mining shafts and there is great views over the full Coniston round; the descent off Wetherlam Edge caps an excellent, but not overly strenuous, day in the fells.
+The land is potholed with old mining shafts and there are great views over the full Coniston range.
+The descent off The Edge caps an excellent, but not overly strenuous, day in the fells.

-Recommend: A detour to Grey Friar is worth the extra mile and a half not just for the tick on an inconvenient summit but for its unusual views of the Scafell range.
+A detour to Grey Friar from Swirl How is worth the extra mile and a half.
+It is an inconvenient summit at the best of times but has some striking and unusual views of the Scafell range.

 Care is needed to follow the route from the summit of Swirl How and also the summit of Wetherlam.
 The paths on this walk are not the most obvious and the start of the ridge from Swirl How appears to disappear over a cliff face.